watson/raop-stub/README.md

 setting `options.name`.

 The callback is called when the advertisement have been set up.
-It's called with an optional error object and the txt record that is advertised.
+It's called with an optional error object and a config object containing the mac address and the txt record that is advertised.

 ## License